RosameliaCarioni/podcast_search_engine/README.md

 Clicking the Settings icon ⚙️ in the search bar the user can choose between multiple settings of the search engine:
 - **Show scores**: Shows the tf_idf score for each podcast clip in the UI.
-- **Use OpenAI Query Optimization**: Resolves the query by calling a OpenAI API and improving the query.
+- **Use OpenAI Query Optimization**: Resolves the query by calling an OpenAI API and improving the query.
 This allows users to ask requests in natural language form, e.g. `Recommend me something about Kendrick`.
 It can increase the query time because the OpenAPI needs to be called.
 - **Number of search results**: Number of relevant podcast clips that will be shown.
 Up to 50.
-The clips are grouped together by episode, therefore there might be less episodes visible than clips.
+The clips are grouped by episode, therefore there might be fewer episodes visible than clips.

 ### Boolean Search